 Drained soil or fresh soil

-The couch grass, known scientifically as the common couch or as Elymus repens in its Latin name, belongs to the grass family.
+Elymus repens, known as couch grass or common couch, belongs to the grass family.
 As the name suggests, couch grass spreads quickly, is exceptionally hardy, and is classified as an invasive weed.

 In addition to spreading through seeds, couch grass propagates by stolons, the so-called rhizome sections.
 This grass is distributed almost worldwide over the entire northern hemisphere.
 But it's also one of the common grass types in Australia and a great option for those looking for grass for dogs.

 Also called creeping couch grass, the couch grass can grow more than 1 metre high.
 This grass either forms dense clumps or populates larger areas with its long spurs.